 Kang Kong (Water Spinach or Ong Choy) White Stem - 20 Seeds

-Commonly called Water Spinach, Kong xin cai, Kangkong or Ong Choy, Ipomoea aquatic goes by many names around the world.
+Commonly called Water Spinach, Kong xin cai, Kangkong or Ong Choy, Ipomoea aquatic goes by many names worldwide.
 It has spinach-like leaves with long hollow stems.
-Almost all parts of the young plant are edible, but the tender shoot tips and younger leaves are preferred.
+Almost all young plants are edible, but the tender shoot tips and younger leaves are preferred.

-The spinach-like leaves are mild and tender and without any trace of the oxalic acid taste of regular spinach and the long hollow stalks have the advantage of holding onto all flavourings they are cooked with and stay crunchy even when wilted.
+The spinach-like leaves are mild and tender and without any trace of the oxalic acid taste of regular spinach.
+The long hollow stalks have the advantage of holding onto all flavourings they are cooked with and stay crunchy even when wilted.
 No wonder it is one of the most popular greens in southeast Asia.

 Direct seed or transplants may be used.
 In warmer locations, it can be grown as a perennial.
 In cool to cold locations, it can be grown as an annual or as a greenhouse plant.
 It does very well in hydroponic systems and is an excellent permaculture plant.

 Soak seeds for 24 hours before sowing to encourage germination.
 Seeds can be sown directly or seedlings transplanted into the beds.
-Soil temperature requirement for germination is 20°C.
+The soil temperature requirement for germination is 20°C.

 Plant stems are not strong, but plants grown in beds support each other and produce longer stems with less branching.
-Highest yields are obtained by spacing plants at 15 x 15cm.
-They can also be grown in rows about 30cm apart
+The highest yields are obtained by spacing plants at 15 x 15cm.
+They can also be grown in rows about 30cm apart.

 The plants grow to around 30cm tall with trailing stems that can grow to 2 to 3 meters (6 to 10ft) long.

-If you live in warmer locations, you may need to contain the plants or harvest often to keep it from spreading too much.
-It has long, jointed and hollow stems, which allow the vines to float on water or creep across muddy ground.
-Adventitious roots are formed at nodes which are in contact with water or moist soil.
+If you live in warmer locations, you may need to contain the plants or harvest them often to keep them from spreading too much.
+It has long, jointed and hollow stems, which allow the vines to float on water or creep across the muddy ground.
+Adventitious roots are formed at nodes that are in contact with water or moist soil.
 Harvesting for human consumption is the best method, by far.

 Harvest 30 to 60 days after sowing, depending on climate and culture.